 In the 1970’s, I was a young, full-figured woman, a poet finding my way.
 I was earnestly seeking connection, meaning and authenticity for my life and a sense of belonging.
 I did not find social acceptance or social approval in the realm of the mainstream milieu.

 My friends and companions were often other outsiders.
 I was searching within and meeting other outsiders; to find my sense of self.
 This search was my way to creatively explore and to find a sense of wholeness.

 In 1974, I became active in the fat women’s liberation movement for size acceptance.
 I soon began writing short stories and poems to bring to light the experience of living as a full-figured woman in North America.
 During that time, I also began to explore the psychology of Dr. Carl Jung.

-In 1986, my life began to change slowly, yet dramatically, when I became a spiritual devotee of Meher Baba.
-Since then, I have focused more completely on the inner journey toward wholeness, from a more conscious spiritual perspective.
+In 1986 I became a spiritual devotee of Meher Baba.
+Since then, I have gradually found new insights and purpose in a re-orientation of my creative work, with more awareness of the inner journey toward wholeness, from a spiritual perspective.

 Now, in my stories and poetry my intention is to publish and archive what is of value in past endeavors and in the the creating of newer projects.
 I discern my life purpose and learn from that earlier time frame in my life.
 May readers may find inspiration, insights and wisdom through my artistic experience.